ekutt/AndroidImageConverter/README.md

 ==============================================
 Android JPEG to TIFF converter native application project.

-The aim of this project is to show an example Android application which uses native C/C++ libraries.
+The aim of this project is to provide an example Android application code that uses native C/C++ libraries.

-## Building The Project
+## Building
 ### Requirements
 - Android NDK r21d
 - Android SDK